mariofischer/cwcrop/README.md

 * [MooTools More 1.2.4](http://mootools.net/more): Drag.* (and its dependences)

-If you use the default settings, the HTML-code below can simply be used (except filename and sizes of course):
+If you use the default settings, the HTML-code found in /Demo/ can simply be used (except filename and sizes of course):

 - A div-structure where the image is present two times as background image
 - Width and Height are set once